bahmutov/dont-break/README.md

   "projects": ["packageA", "packageB"]
 }
 ```
 Default value is {"currentModuleInstall": "npm-install"}.

+### Env vars exported to called scripts
+Following env vars are available for use in scripts called by executed steps:
+* `$CURRENT_MODULE_DIR` - directory of current module
+* `$CURRENT_MODULE_NAME` - name of current module as stated in its package.json

 ### Installation timeout
 You can specify a longer installation time out, in seconds, using CLI option